-The Stackpoles continued to live at 340 Beacon in 1912 but had made Nahant their home by 1913, and were living in Cambridge at the time of his death in December of 1915.
+The Stackpoles continued to live at 340 Beacon during the 1911-1912 winter season, but had made Nahant their home by 1913, and were living in Cambridge at the time of his death in December of 1915.
 After his death, Bessie Stackpole lived at 395 Beacon.

 In September of 1912, he applied for (and subsequently received) permission to remodel the house, including lowering the front entrance to street level so that it entered into the basement, and adding a rear ell.
 The remodeling was designed by architects Bigelow and Wadsworth.

 Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN A-67).

 Click here to view scans of selected drawings from the 1912 remodeling.

 The Thayers continued to live at 340 Beacon until about 1918, when they moved to New York City and he became president of Chase National Bank.

 On March 29, 1918, 340 Beacon was purchased from Gladys Thayer by Eda (Friedman) Hecht, the wife of wool merchant Simon Elias Hecht.
 They previously had lived at 16 Keswick.
 They continued to live at 340 Beacon during the 1920-1921 season, but moved thereafter to Brookline.